A movie with pigs and worms

-It should be no surprise that reviewers wedded to the empathy theory of film viewing used terms such as "cult movie", "narratively abstract" and "extremely pretentous" even when appreciative of its intensity, visceral impact, brilliant photography and evocative soundscaping (see wikipedia's excellent backgrounder).
+It should be no surprise that reviewers wedded to the empathy theory of film-viewing used terms such as "cult movie", "narratively abstract" and "extremely pretentious" even when appreciative of its intensity, visceral impact, brilliant photography and evocative soundscaping (see wikipedia's excellent backgrounder).

-Most reviewers didn't even record, and neither does wikipedia, that the last quarter of the film -- which explains the puzzle of what we have seen earlier -- has no dialogue (not quite true).
+Most reviewers didn't even record, and neither does wikipedia, that the last quarter of the film — which explains the puzzle of what we have seen earlier — has almost no dialogue.
 But the rest doesn't have much talk either.

 Nevertheless, what takes place onscreen is as clear as Carruth could make it, and there's no sense of a narrative failure.
 It's as near a guarantee as you could get that the conundrums have a logical explanation.

 The upstream color, as is evident from the first scenes, is blue, produced in plants by tiny grubs.

 O.K.
 But what's the deal with Thoreau's Walden?
 That I have no immediate answer for, and Carruth's not telling.
 He has said (perhaps a joke) that it's the sort of book you might force people to copy as a menial job simply to kill time.
 It's probably, almost certainly, not relevant but the movie was filmed in Dallas (town and country), and Carruth had a hard time keeping the suburbs out of the picture.